PrefectHQ/ControlFlow/docs/examples/examples-guide.md

 ## 6. Key Concepts

-- Identify 3-5 key ControlFlow features or concepts demonstrated in the example.
+- Identify 3-5 key ControlFlow features or concepts demonstrated in the example (if possible)
 - For each concept:
   1. Provide a brief explanation of what the feature does and why it's important.
   2. Include a code snippet that illustrates the feature in use.
   3. Link to the relevant ControlFlow documentation for that feature.
 - Arrange the concepts in order of importance or complexity.
+- Do not consider controlflow basics like creating or running a task to be key concepts (or even "simple task creation")

 ## 7. Conclusion